beratgonultas/raddam-diary/4-content-of-analyze.md

 fi
 ```

 These lines check if "Data" directory does "not exist".
 And if this is the case, i.e. if that directory does not exist, then it creates that directory.
-Basically first 30 lines of code set up the environment.
+Basically first 30 lines of code set up the environment similar to this one.